 What is Robotic Process Automation?

 An average knowledge employee working on the backend processes has a lot of repetitive and mundane tasks.
-Robotic Process Automation (RPA) is a type of software that mimics human actions in carrying out these tasks in absence of a human agent.
+Robotic Process Automation (RPA) is a type of software that mimics human actions in carrying out these tasks in the absence of a human agent.
 It can do repetitive stuff more quickly and accurately without getting tired.
 RPA frees up the human agents to focus on other processes at hand which require human strengths such as reasoning, emotional intelligence.

-The emergence of robotic process automation (RPA) technology has created cost savings and scalability advantages which appeal to almost any business.
+The emergence of robotic process automation (RPA) technology has created cost savings and scalability advantages that appeal to almost any business.
 However, the robotic software delivers particularly valuable benefits to help desk contact centers by providing solutions to service, process, and technology challenges which are common across the industry.

-The impact of robotic process automation on a help desk’s operations and competitive positioning is significant on many fronts.
+The impact of robotic process automation on a help desk operations and competitive positioning is significant on many fronts.
 It plays an integral role in increasing employee efficiency, ensuring optimal customer satisfaction and improving operational profitability.

 When a customer calls a service representative, the first step usually is asking the customer for initial information.
 The agent then tries to retrieve the associated transaction or ticket information from company systems.